 All sharps should be placed is sharps-specific containers.
 These containers are red in color and are designed to be puncture-proof, leak proof and have lids that seal securely.
-Since sharps come into contact with many transferrable and often deadly diseases, the containers should be segregated from other medical waste and so that they are ready for waste management pickup without any additional facility human interaction.
+Since sharps come into contact with many transferrable and often deadly diseases, the containers should be segregated from other medical waste and so that they are ready for sharps container disposal without any additional facility human interaction.

 Due to the nature and danger of sharps, it is important to have a professional medical waste disposal company that complies with all local, state, and federal guidelines in the disposal of sharps.
 The company will have experience in the methods used to render sharps harmless.
 Skilled and trained professionals will arrive for a scheduled pick up and take the sharps container(s) for treatment using either the autoclave process of high temperatures and pressure or encapsulation method involving adding sharps into a mold that is charged with reactants and heated to create a material that can safely be deposited in landfills.
 Other methods that a professional medical waste management company may use involves sharps shredding or chemical treatments.

 Join thousands of other practices working with HWM.

 "The only company you will ever need."